What is stopping you from financial success?

 1. Feeling overwhelmed

 When you look for synonyms of ‘overwhelmed’ in the thesaurus, the suggestions include: beaten, conquered, crushed and overcome.
 As anyone who’s ever felt this way will tell you, the stress of dealing with any unrelenting issue wears you down physically, mentally and emotionally simply because there’s no escaping it.
-You might not always be thinking about it, you might adjust to its presence in your life but on some level you’re aware of it from the moment you wake up to the moment you fall asleep (and often at random moments through the night as well) and that can be exhausting.
+You might not always be thinking about it, you might adjust to its presence in your life but on some level, you’re aware of it from the moment you wake up to the moment you fall asleep (and often at random moments through the night as well) and that can be exhausting.
 Feeling constantly tired often means you have no desire to start new projects, learn new information or associate with high-energy people.
 It can also take away your drive to exercise and lead you to crave ‘comfort’ foods.
-In fact, it discourages you from engaging in every behaviour that’s known to boost energy and enhance mental wellbeing, which inevitably leads to an increased feeling of being overwhelmed.
+In fact, it discourages you from engaging in every behavior that’s known to boost energy and enhance mental wellbeing, which inevitably leads to an increased feeling of being overwhelmed.

 Action Step: Be kind to yourself but don’t allow yourself to make excuses.
 Beating yourself up about your situation won’t help you get away from it but sometimes we can get a little too comfortable with our discomfort and the thought of moving through it to something different can be scary.
-It’s ok to feel tired and run down; you’re under stress but you’re not doing yourself any favours by letting yourself stay in a stressful situation.
+It’s ok to feel tired and run down; you’re under stress but you’re not doing yourself any favors by letting yourself stay in a stressful situation.
 If you’re feeling overwhelmed by your finances (or anything else), the first step is to identify why: Is your debt out of control?
 Do you have bills you can’t pay?
 Has your income dropped?
 Did you lose your job?
 Are you struggling with money management?
 Are you worried about the future?
 Is money negatively affecting your relationship?
 Are you keeping money secrets?

 Once you’ve named the source(s) of your stress, ask yourself the following question: What one thing could I do to help make this situation better?
 The power of this particular money demon lies in making us feel powerless; giving us no option but to turn in circles waiting for the next curveball to hit.
 By finding a way to take action, we regain a little control.
 By stepping forward and taking action, we regain a little more.
 Your action step might be something as simple as asking for help: there’s no rule that says “you have to do this alone”.
 There is strength in numbers and, while there’s no escaping the fact that you’re going to be doing most of the hard work (and taking most of the credit for your success as a result), you’re going to find it an awful lot easier if you have the support and mentorship of good people.

 Frustration shows up in many ways.
-It can drive people to feel a wide range of negative emotions, including anger, sadness, self-pity and jealousy.
+It can drive people to feel a wide range of negative emotions, including anger, sadness, self-pity, and jealousy.
 We can be frustrated with ourselves, our partners, our friends, co-workers, family members as well as a wide variety of circumstances and situations.
 Money is a highly emotional topic and, consequently, people become frustrated with finances for many reasons.

 Anyone who’s ever watched a child have a meltdown over math homework (or hearing the word “No!”) has witnessed the destructive power of frustration.
 While, as adults, we’re unlikely to channel our frustrations into a full-on temper tantrum, it can be argued that frustration is the most destructive of the money demons.
 This is because the two most common reactions to frustration are to quit before we start or to deliberately “check out” of our financial life.